flipflag-dev/sdk/README.md

 # FlipFlag SDK

 A lightweight client-side SDK for working with **FlipFlag**.

-It allows you to:
+The SDK is designed to be simple, declarative, and safe by default.
+It supports read-only usage as well as full feature management when a private key is provided.

+---

+## Features

+- Load feature flags (`enabled`) using a **public key**
-- Declare features programmatically
+- Declare feature activation windows via `.flipflag.yml`
-- Auto-create features on the server
+- Automatically create features on the server (requires `privateKey`)
+- Periodically sync:
-- Check whether a feature is enabled
+  - feature flags
-- Periodically sync feature states
+  - feature timing declarations
-- Manage feature definitions (options + metadata)
+  - feature usage events

-The SDK includes full TypeScript types and a Jest test suite.
+- Local in-memory cache for flags, declarations, and usage
+- Full TypeScript support

 ---